Electronic-Mango/rss-reader-telegram-bot/README.md

 Keep in mind, that running the bot in a Docker container might require changing DB IP address (as the default one is `localhost`) and possibly RSS feed links if you're using a self-hosted RSS feed, like [`RSS-Bridge`](https://github.com/RSS-Bridge/rss-bridge) or [`RSSHub`](https://github.com/DIYgod/RSSHub).

+When supplying configuration parameters, you can add a custom configuration YAML to a mounted volume and point to it via `CUSTOM_SETTINGS_PATH` environment variable in the container.
+This way configuration YAML with your bot token isn't inserted directly in the container.
-All of this can be done without modifying project files by using environment variables.
+Also, you can provide custom configuration without modifying project files.

-You can also supply RSS feed links without modifying the project by overriding `RSS_FEEDS_YAML_FILENAME` environment variable to point to a file in a mounted volume.
+You can in a similar way supply feed links.

-When deploying the bot via Docker I'd recommend changing the path to persistence pickled file into a mounted volume.
+When deploying the bot via Docker I'd also recommend changing the path to persistence pickled file into a mounted volume.
 Otherwise it will be stored directly in the container and it will be removed with it.
-You can do that either by modifying `TELEGRAM` - `PERSISTENCE_FILE` value in `settings.toml` or by supplying `TELEGRAM_PERSISTENCE_FILE` environment variable.
+You can do that either by modifying `telegram` - `persistence_file` value in configuration YAML.

 You can also check out my repository
 [RSS reader Telegram bot Docker deployment](https://github.com/Electronic-Mango/rss-reader-telegram-bot-docker-deployment)